entando/entando-docs/vuepress/docs/next/tutorials/jhipster/jhipster.md

  7. When prompted with a conflict at this stage enter `a` for All.

 At this point you have a choice.
 Continue to follow this tutorial to move forward to build your Entando bundle and deploy your microservice and micro frontends to the Entando Component Repository.
-Or go to this tutorial [TODO]() to run your micro frontends and microservice in your local dev environment.
+Or go to the [Running Locally](./run-local.md) tutorial to run your micro frontends and microservice in your local dev environment.

 ## Build and Deploy
 This section will walk you through building a docker image from your microservice, creating your Entando bundle, checking your bundle into git, and deploying it to the Entando Component Repository.

 You'll need:
   - Docker
-  - A running Entando instance (see [Getting started]() for steps if needed)
+  - A running Entando instance (see [Getting started](../../docs/getting-started) for steps if needed)
   - A bash shell
   - git
   - An empty git repository